LASIK in Providence

 As the medical director at TLC in Providence, Dr. Galler will consult with you about LASIK eye surgery and perform the procedure at the TLC center.

-Visit Our Board-Certified LASIK Surgeon For Superior Vision Correction
+Visit Our Board-Certified LASIK Surgeon

 The Journal of Clinical Ophthalmology estimates that more than 20 million LASIK eye surgeries have been performed in the United States.
 Well over 20,000 of those procedures were performed by Dr. Galler himself.